 Cadmus is a true Champion and offers a ton in the ways of transportation benefits.
 They have essential bike commuter amenities like showers and locker rooms and even offer their regular bike commuters a $100/year stipend for maintenance and repair on their bikes.
 Cadmus has many of the bronze and silver tier Champions requirements checked off so they are now looking to solidify their gold requirements.
 Given their bike amenities and transit benefit, the company is pursuing Bicycle Friendly Business and Best Workplaces for Commuters designations.

-As an employer in Arlington County, your business can be recognized and rewarded for your dedication to sustainable transportation programs.
+As an employer in Arlington, Virginia your business can be recognized and rewarded for your dedication to sustainable transportation programs.

-Through your partnership with ATP, your company will see immediate benefits, including:
+Through your partnership with Arlington Transportation Partners (ATP), your company will see immediate benefits, including:

 - Recruitment and retention of employees

 As an Employer Champion, you’ll receive great perks and opportunities to be featured around the County.
 Every Champion is recognized and rewarded; however, the higher your level, the more benefits your company receives.

 Learn more: 2020 Employer Champions | Criteria | Blogs